0str1ch/typebomb/README.md

 [![Build Status](https://travis-ci.org/0str1ch/typebomb.svg?branch=master)](https://travis-ci.org/0str1ch/typebomb) [![Known Vulnerabilities](https://snyk.io/test/github/0str1ch/typebomb/badge.svg)](https://snyk.io/test/github/0str1ch/typebomb)

 ## A typography and web font resource for designers and developers.
 This project is in pre-alpha, and is being actively designed and developed.
+Nothing is final, and everything is subject to change.

 ### How to install